jacwohlen/administr/README.md

 We use firebase hosting api and function api to deploy the website.

 1. Install `npm install -g firebase-tools`
+2. Install node_modules for functions `cd functions` and `npm install`
-2. Setup environment variables for the function
+3. Setup environment variables for the function

 Add the environment variable (without `export` to `functions/.env`